When is the last time you tried something for the first time?

 1) What to wear

 Don’t worry about not having the latest new top from Lululemon; the brand of your clothing won’t improve your yoga practice.
-What’s most important is chosing pieces so that your instructor can easily check your alignment and adjust you as needed.
+What’s most important is choosing pieces so that your instructor can easily check your alignment and adjust you as needed.

 Females – chose a tighter fitting top and slim bottoms.
 If you’re practicing in a heated room, a tank top and cropped pants or shorts would work best to keep you reasonably cool.
 Be mindful of choosing pieces that are appropriate.

 For both, keep in mind loose tops will lift up and cover your face when inverting (that means in downward facing dog too, not just headstands!).
 Oh, and take your socks off before entering the room!